The Launch Control XL 3 can control a range of DAWs (Digital Audio Workstations) using the encoders, faders, and buttons.

 For more information see Ableton's Live user guide here.

-When your Launch Control XL 3 is in DAW Control mode, the top two encoder rows map to 16 controls in the currently selected device.
+When your Launch Control XL 3 is in DAW Control mode, the top two encoder rows map up to 16 controls in the currently selected device.

 In this example, Launch Control XL 3 controls the device highlighted.